 Nurse burnout for me means dreading going to work even though I love what I do.
 When you’re so physically and mentally drained because you’re taking home the stress of the hospital and you just don’t want to go back to work.
 Burnout is knowing that even those bonuses for overtime shifts will not persuade you to come in on your days off.

 Absolutely.
 As a new grad nurse, I was so eager to learn as much as I could and pick up extra shifts and help everyone in the unit.
 The longer you work, the excitement and energy begins to wear off.
 Plus you start becoming dragged through the politics of the hospital.

 How are you trying to combat or prevent nurse burnout?

-First, saying no to picking up extra shifts (because #selfcare).
-Secondly, I do crossfit because I love staying active and setting new PRs for myself.
+First, saying no to picking up extra shifts (because of #selfcare).
+Secondly, I do CrossFit because I love staying active and setting new PRs for myself.
 It’s amazing what our bodies are capable of doing!
 Third, traveling!
 I love experiencing new things and doing things that I’ve never done before, plus trying new cuisine (Honestly, the food is my favorite part.)

 Before ending, tell me one fun fact about yourself unrelated to nursing.

 Probably hiking up a mountain somewhere or on a motorcycle (unless I’m working).

 If you want to talk about your experience with nurse burnout or know someone who does, please email me at firstname.lastname@example.org